 Leadership is like parenting.

-The parallels between the two – parenting and leading – are clear and the lines rather blurry.
-I’m not looking at it from a domineering aspect.
-The most effective leaders I have seen tap into many other methods to achieve a goal rather than wield the blunt end of the domineering hammer looking for a nail.
+The parallels between the two–parenting and leading–are clear, while the lines are rather blurry.
+I’m not looking at it from a disciplining aspect.
+The most effective leaders I have seen can tap into many other methods to achieve a goal rather than wield the blunt end of a hammer looking for a nail.
 As a parent, do you get further over the long term by being overbearing or looking for other avenues to achieve a desired result?
 Exactly.

 As the lacrosse ball sailed between the two of us, I wondered who was teaching who.
 Through his smiles and determination, Nicholas was unknowingly bestowing pearls of wisdom upon me, his proud father–in addition to a few lessons in lacrosse.